polyurichard/lectures/OOD/oo.md

 ## Polymorphism
 Polymorphism, a core principle in object-oriented programming (OOP), is derived from the Greek words meaning "many shapes."
-- In the context of OOP, it refers to the ability of a variable, function, or object to assume various forms.
+- It refers to the ability of a variable, function, or object to assume various forms.
-- Polymorphism in Java is instrumental in enabling a single action to manifest in different ways.
 - This technique allows for writing versatile code that does not have to be aware of the specific subtype of an object, as long as the object adheres to a defined interface.

 In our case, with both `Bow` and `Sword` classes implementing the `Weapon` interface, they demonstrate polymorphism by being used interchangeably wherever a `Weapon` type is expected.
 Both classes possess a `use()` method, albeit with differing implementations: